Susan Rice: Middle East

 The Obama administration supported the Saudi-and Emirati-led intervention in Yemen and blockade of Yemen, but Rice opposed a coalition attack on the port city of Al Hudaydah and personally called UAE crown prince Mohammed bin Zayed to stop the planned offensive.

 Africa

 Rice supported South Sudanese independence and initial U.S. aid to the government of president Salva Kiir Mayardit.
 When the South Sudanese Civil War broke out in 2013 between President Kiir's forces and forces led by vice president Riek Machar, the U.S. continued its support for the Kiir administration despite reports from U.S. embassy staff of atrocities committed by the government.
 Rice ultimately joined calls for an arms embargo against South Sudan in 2016, but the measure failed to win passage at the UN Security Council.

-Rice was perceived as close to Rwanda's president Paul Kagame.
+Rice was perceived as having a strong personal rapport with Rwanda's president Paul Kagame.
 Some critics of the Obama administration's Africa policy faulted Rice for what they viewed as the U.S.'s failure to take action against Rwanda for its role in the Kivu conflict.